Fukaya category of Grassmannians: rectangles: Introduction

-in summands labelled by the eigenvalues of the operator $c_1\star$ of multiplication by the first Chern class acting on quantum cohomology $\QH(X)$.\\\\ As suggested by Kontsevich \cite{Ko} one can consider the \textit{derived Fukaya category} $\D\Fuk(X)$, a triangulated category, and phrase constructions like the one mentioned at the beginning in terms of \textit{equivalences} with triangulated categories carrying informations about sheaves on $\check{X}$.
+As suggested by Kontsevich \cite{Ko} one can consider the \textit{derived Fukaya category} $\D\Fuk(X)$, a triangulated category, and phrase constructions like the one mentioned at the beginning in terms of \textit{equivalences} with triangulated categories carrying informations about sheaves on $X^\vee$.
 In our case, the relevant partner for $\D\Fuk_\lambda(X)$ will be the \textit{derived category of singularities} $\D\mathcal{S}(W^{-1}(\lambda))$ introduced by Orlov \cite{Or}, which measures to what extent coherent sheaves on the fiber $W^{-1}(\lambda)$ fail to have finite resolutions by locally free sheaves.
 With these tools in place, \textit{homological mirror symmetry} holds if one can establish equivalences of triangulated categories